mifka01/bb2md/README.md

 ## License

-Converter is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.
+bb2md is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.